• Skip to main content

 Using commas or such other symbols as a delimiter might not be a good solution all the time as there could be data that has much in it

 And parsing data would be difficult in such situations.
-I have come up with a better solution: to format data as JSON string and decode it inside gearman worker.
-I am not claiming it as the best, but working fine for my purpose.
+I have come up with a better solution: format data as a JSON string and decode it inside a gearman worker.
+I am not claiming it to be the best, but it is working fine for my purpose.
 If you have any other better solution, I would love to hear about that.
 So, here it goes:

 SELECT gman_do_background("gearmanEventName",